The

 This

-gallery is famous for Michelangelo's celebrated sculpture of David
+is famous for Michelangelo's celebrated sculpture

 as well as the enormous Prisoners